 As you visit Bruges, you should also take the time to stop at the Lace Center to see local craftsmen at work and discover the Antique and Flea Market where the arts and crafts are featured.
 There are many interesting shops in Bruges, particularly between the Grote Markt and the old town gates.
 A variety of small specialty shops are located in the city, such as De Kaarsengieterij, the oldest and only candle shop in Bruges.

 You might also want to explore the region around Bruges and enjoy the beaches of Zeebrugge, a small seaside resort.
-Located at about 12 kilometers from Bruges, Zeebrugge is linked to Bruges by a canal, and boat trips and visits to the sea are common activities in the area.
-Another interesting place to see when you visit Bruges can be to the picturesque village of Lissewege, located between Bruges and the coast.
+Located about 12 kilometers from Bruges, Zeebrugge is linked to Bruges by a canal, and boat trips and visits to the sea are common activities in the area.
+Another interesting place to see when you visit Bruges can be the picturesque village of Lissewege, located between Bruges and the coast.

 Eating and drinking in Bruges

 Bruges is renowned for its outstanding food and restaurants, featuring both French and Flemish cuisine.
 Mussels steamed in beer or wine are local favorites and are frequently served with a side of French fries with mayonnaise.
 Other Belgian dishes that are dear to locals and you should try when you visit Bruges are waterzooi, a type of soup containing cream, vegetables, and chicken or fish, and paling in ‘t groen, which is eels with vegetables and herbs.
 And, given the location, a popular selection is represented by the variety of seafood that is available, from fresh salted herring to shrimp from the North Sea.

 For dessert or occasional treats, Belgian chocolate and waffles are a must!
 As you visit Bruges, you can always stop at one of the many shops or patisseries of the city to pick up a couple of inexpensive chocolate bars.